zebadiahtaylor/JOTS/README.md

 1. Clone from Github.
 2. Install Dependencies (see requirements.txt)
-3. In terminal, paste the following lines after modifying the email & password: echo "
+3. In terminal, paste the following lines after modifying the Secret Django Key (modifying gmail and email password to use the email-related features): echo "
 SECRET_DJANGO_KEY = 'Generateyourownsecretkey, please'